codeo-za/hubberdashery/README.md

 ### dev-testing
 I suggest installing `TamperMonkey` and enabling access to local files via extension preferences.
-Then use the following template, swapping out the `@require` path for your local copy:
+Then use the following template, swapping out the `@require` path for your local copy.
+Note that in Google Chrome, you need to load up your extension manager, and check the checkbox titled "Allow access to local file URLS".

 ```javascript
 // ==UserScript==